 Data Backup and Recovery (Hard Copy and Electronic)

 In the event of an internal or external SBD that causes the loss of our paper records, we will access electronic versions of these records in our various systems and platforms.
 If our primary site is inoperable, we will continue operations from our backup site or an alternate location.
-For the loss of electronic records, we will recover the electronic data from our backup records stored third party vendor’s site
+For the loss of electronic records, we will recover the electronic data from our backup records stored in the disaster recovery site, or, if our primary site is inoperable, continue operations from our backup site.

 Financial and Operational Assessments